komoot/opscommander/README.md

 it should be deployed to and check for this tag in your deployment recipe.
 See [this blog post](http://blogs.aws.amazon.com/application-management/post/Tx2FPK7NJS5AQC5/Running-Docker-on-AWS-OpsWorks) for one example of such an approach.

+Note that it in order to avoid downtime, the OpsWorks deployment **should not finish before the application is online and ready to go!** Some polling may have to be implemented as part of the deployment recipe if the application takes a while to start.

 ##### Options

 * `--config-file`: stack configuration file